FeelTheMERN/feelthemernbe/README.md

+### Wireframes for all main pages of your app
 ### Review the conceptual design with the client and edit based on their feedback
-### Wireframes for all main pages of your app
 ### OO design documentation
-### Client communication
 ### Presentation
 ### testing